As U.S. Confronts Russia, Trump's Admiration Of Putin Is Consistent

 The Russian Embassy in the U.S. also retweeted Trump's post, which he pinned to his Twitter timeline so it would remain at the top.
 Trump also posted it to Instagram.

 On Thursday, President Obama issued a stinging rebuke to Russia after U.S. intelligence officials concluded the country had directed hacks into Democratic National Committee emails and the personal email account of Democratic nominee Hillary Clinton's campaign chairman, John Podesta.
-In a statement, Obama said that "all Americans should be alarmed by Russia's actions."
+In a statement, Obama said "all Americans should be alarmed by Russia's actions."

 Trump's praise of Putin stands in stark contrast not just with the outgoing administration, but with top leaders of his own party.
 GOP congressional leaders backed Obama's actions on Thursday, albeit criticizing the president for being too late in taking a strong stance against Russia.
 House Speaker Paul Ryan called the sanctions "overdue" but "appropriate" and said that "Russia does not share America's interests."
 "The Russians are not our friends," Senate Majority Leader Mitch McConnell said in a statement, calling the sanctions a "good initial step."